 Jump toUpdate content

-How to use rescue mode on Bare Metal Cloud Servers
+How to use rescue mode on Elastic Metal servers

-Rescue mode allows you to boot a Bare Metal Cloud Server from the network.
+Rescue mode allows you to boot a Elastic Metal server from the network.
 It downloads a rescue operating system, based on Ubuntu Linux, that runs completely in the RAM of the server.
 This allows you to perform maintenance and data recovery operations, even if the machine is not reachable in normal mode.

-Click Bare Metal in the Compute section of the Scaleway Console side menu.
-The Bare Metal dashboard displays.
+Click Elastic Metal in the Compute section of the Scaleway Console side menu.
+The Elastic Metal dashboard displays.

 Choose the server you want to reboot into rescue mode from the list.
 Click its name to display that server’s information page.